 As you may notice, several of these common causes and risk factors are directly related to the medical care provided within a delivery setting.

-About 98 percent of newborns in the United States are delivered in a hospital setting, where new mothers and their infants are directly treated by nurses, doctors, and other medical aides.
+About 98 percent of newborns in the United States are delivered in a hospital setting, where new mothers and their infants are directly cared for by nurses, doctors, and other medical aides.

-If a nurse, doctor, or hospital acts negligently in properly treating new mothers or their infants during the pregnancy or delivery process, this can have serious effects on the health and well-being of both parties—increasing the risk for cerebral palsy among infants.
+If a nurse, obstetrician, or hospital acts negligently in caring for new mothers or their infants during the pregnancy or delivery process, it can have serious effects on the health and well-being of both parties—increasing the risk for cerebral palsy among infants.

 Medical malpractice is an area of law that is concerned with seeking compensation for individuals (or their surviving family members) who have suffered due to the failure of a health professional to meet the medical community’s standard of care.

 There are several ways medical malpractice can result in cerebral palsy in infants and children, with the most common causes as follows:

 One of the most common causes of cerebral palsy in medical malpractice cases is the failure of a doctor or nurse to appropriately monitor an infant’s condition after birth.

 Infants require careful monitoring shortly after birth to ensure their vitals and overall health condition remains stable.
 An abnormal heart rate, for instance, can indicate a disruption of oxygen to the brain, which may lead to the type of brain injury seen in infants diagnosed with CP.

 Failure To Respond Appropriately To Fetal Distress

 If a medical professional fails to respond appropriately to a medical emergency during the labor or delivery process (e.g. umbilical cord wrapped around the baby’s neck), this can lead to long-lasting consequences, such as the development of cerebral palsy in the infant.